Logging through casing began with the gamma ray log in the later

 part of the 1930s and this tradition has continued to the present.

 The gamma ray log is used for depth correlation on many logging and

 Most cased hole logs have a GR and casing collar log (CCL) for depth control.
-Slim hole tools for use through tubing or hostile environments, as well as full size tools for casing or open hole applications, are usually available.
+Slim hole tools for use through tubing or hostile environments.
+Full size tools for cased or open hole applications, are usually available.